dotnet/csharplang/proposals/low-level-struct-improvements.md

 Several ideas for having implicit opt-in to `ref` capture were explored and discarded:

 - Special casing constructors.
 It is possible to have constructors of `ref struct` that **directly** define `ref` fields be implicitly opt-in to `[RefFieldEscapes]` semantics.
 However this does not generalize to factory methods and hence is not a general solution that we can use.
 - Special casing methods that return `ref struct` that define a `ref`.
-There are no such methods today because `ref` fields do not exist hence we could say that methods which return `ref struct` that defined a `ref` field have opted-in to `[ReFFieldsEscape]` semantics.
+There are no such methods today because `ref` fields do not exist hence we could say that methods which return `ref struct` that defined a `ref` field have opted-in to `[RefFieldEscape]` semantics.
 This works but it essentially prevents any existing `ref struct` from adding `ref` fields.
 Doing so would cause span safety rules to be interpreted differently in all methods that returned the type.

 These implicit opt-in strategies all have significant holes while an explicit opt-in is fully generalizable and makes the span safety rule different explicit in the code.